 Scotland (and the UK in general) is not necessarily known globally for its cuisine.
-In fact, for decades Scottish food—sometimes unfairly—been a bit of a punchline.
-But that perception is certainly changing, and many parts of Scotland have started to become known for fresh ingredients and interesting food.
+In fact, for decades Scottish food has—sometimes unfairly—been a bit of a punchline.
+But that perception is certainly changing, and many parts of Scotland have started to become known for fresh ingredients and interesting foodie options.

 While Edinburgh and Glasgow get a lot of the attention, Aberdeen has a lot to offer foodie travelers as well!
 So today we’re talking about some of the best places to eat in Aberdeen.

 I’ve also included an interactive map of Aberdeen restaurants and bars at the bottom of the post that has both the places I visited and recommend, as well as a handful of places I wasn’t able to get to but that friends strongly recommended.